MrYsLab/python_banyan/docs/example1.md

 The Backplane is installed as an executable module when Python Banyan is installed.
 By typing 'backplane' in a command or terminal window, the Backplane will start.

-The components, simple_echo_server.py and simple_echo_client.py are invoked from the command line using the typical method to start a Python program.
+The components, simple_echo_server.py, and simple_echo_client.py, are invoked from the command line using the typical method to start a Python program.

-The following screen shots were taken on a Linux computer running Python 3 and that is why the *python3* command is displayed.
-You may run these examples on Linux, Windows, Mac or Raspberry using either Python 2 or Python 3.
+The following screenshots were taken on a Linux computer running Python 3, and that is why the *python3* command is displayed.
+You may run these examples on Linux, Windows, Mac or, Raspberry using either Python 2 or Python 3.
 Simply substitute your system's specific python command to run the examples.

-### First start the Backplane in a terminal window.
+### First, start the Backplane in a terminal window.

 ```
 backplane